Sterrs/leaning/STYLE.md

 - Use explicit arguments by default.
 Therefore, when using `variables`, normally use explicit arguments.
-- Use implicit arguments for any argument which is mentioned ina hypothesis.
+- Use implicit arguments for any argument which is mentioned in a hypothesis.
 - Use explicit arguments if the theorem is an `↔` or `=`, which will usually be used via `rw` (so, definitely if it's an `=`, and based on judgement if it's a `↔`).
 This is because `rw` allows you to optionally specify explicit arguments to help it